dashcommunity/proposal-community-stipends/proposal.md

 ### Schedule

 This proposal seeks funding for a two-month trial period.
-An RFP will kick things off.
+An RFP (request for proposals) will kick things off.
 Three proposals will be approved to commence work.
-Deliverables will depend on approved projects.
+Additional deliverables will depend on approved projects.

 ##### Milestones